Pointless topology: Formal definitions

-The basic concept is that of a frame, a complete lattice satisfying the general distributive law above.
 Frame homomorphisms are maps between frames that respect all joins (in particular, the least element of the lattice) and finite meets (in particular, the greatest element of the lattice).
 Frames, together with frame homomorphisms, form a category.

 The opposite category of the category of frames is known as the category of locales.
 A locale $X$ is thus nothing but a frame; if we consider it as a frame, we will write it as $O(X)$.
 A locale morphism $X\to Y$ from the locale $X$ to the locale $Y$ is given by a frame homomorphism $O(Y)\to O(X)$.

 Every topological space $T$ gives rise to a frame $\Omega(T)$ of open sets and thus to a locale.
 A locale is called spatial if it isomorphic (in the category of locales) to a locale arising from a topological space in this manner.